sns-sdks/python-facebook/README.rst

      IgProComment(id='17844360649889631', timestamp='2020-01-05T05:58:42+0000')]

-If you already have some comments id, you can get comment details info as follows methods.
+If you already have some comments id, you can get comment details info by the following methods.

 To fetch a comment info::